H1B Amendment 50 Mile Rule – Do Salary Increase, Promotion Require Filing?

 - You filed the H1B amendment for NJ and then moved back to CA with the old client C1 as a new contract has been now signed by your H1B employer.
 Your H1B amendment is still pending.
 You do not need to file another H1B amendment for client C1 in California if your previous H1B is still valid.

-- If the old H1B with CA location has expired, you will need to file an H1B extension.
+- If the old H1B with a CA location has expired, you will need to file an H1B extension.

-If you change your end client within the same MSA, you can simply post the existing LCA at the new work location and avoid filing an H1B amendment.
+If you change your end client within the same MSA, you can post the existing LCA at the new work location and avoid filing an H1B amendment.